-In 1925, Omar Samatar, one of the military chiefs of Sultan Ali Yusuf Kenadid of The Sultanate of Obbia, led a rebellion against the Italians that culminated in the recapturing of El Buur on November 9, 1925.
-Soon the rebellion expanded to the local population and the region went into revolt as El Dher also came under the control of Omar Samatar.
-The Italian forces tried to recapture El Buur but they were repulsed.
+In 1925, Omar Samatar, one of the military chiefs of Sultan Ali Yusuf of The Sultanate of Obbia, led a rebellion against the Italians that culminated in the recapturing of El-Buur on November 9, 1925.
+Soon the rebellion expanded to the local population and the region went into revolt as El-Dheere also came under the control of Omar Samatar.
+The Italian forces tried to recapture El-Buur but they were repulsed.

-On 13 October, Coronaro was to meet Boqor Osman at Bargal to press for his surrender.
+On 13 October, Coronaro was to meet Boqor Osman at Baargaal to press for his surrender.
 Under siege already, Boqor Osman was playing for time.
 However, on 23 October, Boqor Osman sent an angry response to the Governor defying his order.
 Following this a full scale attack was ordered in November.
-Bargal was bombarded and destroyed to the ground.
+Baargaal was bombarded and destroyed to the ground.

 The attempt of the colonizers to suppress the region erupted into an explosive confrontation.
 The Italians were meeting fierce resistance on many fronts.